Mitchell Anderson reflects on how, as people of faith, we can cast a ballot for a better world where Indigenous people can flourish.

 God’s mission is the making new of all things, and so gifts the church to the world to accomplish God’s purpose.
 As followers of Jesus participating in this federal election, may we do so always to witness Jesus’ gospel and vision of a compassionate and just society where Indigenous communities can flourish and find freedom.

 —Mitchell Anderson is dënesułiné and lives in Saskatoon with his partner Jordan.
-He is an ordained minister who pastors Nokomis United in Nokomis and Knox United in Lanigan, Saskatchewan.
+He serves as lead minister for St. Paul's United Church in Saskatoon.

 Visit our Faith and Politics webpage for resources and factsheets ahead of the federal election.